 See "Waldorf Worship".

 Rudolf Steiner, THE OCCULT SIGNIFICANCE OF BLOOD (Rudolf Steiner Publishing Co., 1922), a lecture, GA 55.
-Also available from Health Research Books, 1972.
+Also available from Health Research Books, 1972, and Kessinger Publishing, print on demand.

 I will give the page numbers for the Health Research edition.